Theolnwzaa007/predictive_maintenance_2025/README.md

 # predictive_maintenance_2025

-An IoT + AI project that detects early signs of equipment failure using ESP32 and ML models.
+An IoT + AI project that detects early signs of equipment failure using ESP32 and AI models.

 ## Folder Structure